symfony/symfony-docs/reference/configuration/framework.rst

     URL rewrite rules could then be used to disregard the version prefix before serving the asset.
-Alternatively, you could copy assets to the appropriate version path as part of your deployment process and forgo any URL rewriting.
+Alternatively, you could copy assets to the appropriate version path as part of your deployment process and skip any URL rewriting.
 The latter option is useful if you would like older asset versions to remain accessible at their original URL.